GC-public-projects/AuthuiFirestoreDemo/README.md

 # Init
 - create FireBase project in https://console.firebase.google.com/ and enable Google Analytics if needed.
 - create Jetpack Compose project in Android Studio
-- chose for the 2 projects the same name : "AuthuiFirestoreDemo"
+- choose for the 2 projects the same name : "AuthuiFirestoreDemo"

 ## Firebase Auth